 The work of Bill Best Harris

-We owe a huge debt of gratitude to the English Plymouth librarian, Mr. Bill Best Harris, for his painstaking research showing the part that Newlyn played in being the very last port of call for the Mayflower.
+We owe a huge debt of gratitude to Mr. Bill Best Harris, for his painstaking research showing the part that Newlyn played in being the very last port of call for the Mayflower.
+Bill Best Harris was the world leading expert and custodian of Plymouths historic archives

-The Mayflower was given consent by James I to land in Virginia and although they did not manage to successfully navigate that passage, to mark the intention there is an area of West Virginia named Newlyn in honour of the departure point of the Mayflower from England.
+The Mayflower was given consent by James I to land in Virginia and although they were betrayed and delivered to Truro America to mark the intended destination there is an area of West Virginia named Newlyn in honour of the departure point of the Mayflower from England.
 It is also worth noting that located approximately 100 miles from the present Corn Hill Truro is the city of Boston Massachusetts named in honour of the Saints from Boston Lincolnshire.

 Images courtesy of Elizabeth Dale